Health Information

 • Vomiting

-• Students must remain home for 24 hours after last episode of vomiting/diarrhea or after taking first does of antibiotic for an infection
+Students must remain home for 24 hours after taking the first dose of antibiotic for an infection.

-Early childhood follows Early Childhood Policy in addition to Guidelines for Exclusion of Children(or Staff Working With Children) Who Are Ill As Recommended in Caring for Our Children: National Health and Safety Standards: Guidelines for Out of Home Child Care Programs(Third Edition)
+Please refer to Early Childhood Illness Policy for the Early Childhood Centers.
+Early childhood follows their Early Childhood Policy in addition to Guidelines for Exclusion of Children(or Staff Working With Children) Who Are Ill As Recommended in Caring for Our Children: National Health and Safety Standards: Guidelines for Out of Home Child Care Programs(Third Edition)

 Immunizations